amandogra/amandogra.github.io/_posts/2015-08-06-why-jekyll.md

 Learn more about Jekyll on their [website](http://jekyllrb.com/).

-##Why I used Jekyll?
+## Why I used Jekyll?

 Now the question arises why I used Jekyll.
 Short answer is just to learn a new thing.
 Long answer is my friend [Rakesh](https://github.com/rakeshjuyal) told me about it few days ago and said that he would like to know how it works.
-I gave it a shot, googled for few minutes, found [tutorial] (http://code.tutsplus.com/tutorials/using-jekyll--cms-20956) and after few minutes was having a page at [Github](http://amandogra.github.io).
+I gave it a shot, googled for few minutes, found a [tutorial](http://code.tutsplus.com/tutorials/using-jekyll--cms-20956) and after few minutes was having a page at [Github](http://amandogra.github.io).
 I showed it to Rakesh and he was impressed.

 But I was not as it was a static ugly page and I didn’t add any post at that time.
 After few days, I saw a person creating a complete